SebastianFird/EasyTARC/README.md

 ____________________________________________________________________
 Installation instructions:

 To get a first impression of EasyTARC, download the latest release and put the files into your preferred directory.
 Then go to the folder Version_X_X_EXE and execute the file EasyTARC.exe.
-Next a License_request.txt file will appear, then run the User_License_Creator.exe file and your personal license file will be in the directory.
-Now you can run the EasyTARC.exe again and test the program.

-License:

-The license is only for knowing the circle of users in your team or company.
-If only you want to use the program for yourself, a license is not really necessary.
-Therefore you can simply issue the license yourself with the file User_License_Creator.exe.

-Encryption:

-The user data is stored in an encrypted database called EasyTARC_Database_User_crypted.sql.gz.
-The encryption is made from a combination of the user name and a password.

 You like EasyTARC and want to use it in your team or company?
 Then these are your next steps:

-The executable files in the folder Version_X_X_EXE are great for a first impression, but there are still dummy passwords in the source code.
-To really use EasyTARC with specific passwords in your team or company, you have to define the passwords in the source code (file easytarc_pw_container.py) and then create your own EasyTARC.exe and User_License_Creator.exe.
-To create these files you need Python and the extension pyinstaller.
-Then you can use the Windows PowerShell with the command "pyinstaller -F -w -i "Logo.ico" EasyTARC.py" and the command "pyinstaller -F -w User_License_Creator.py" to create your own executables with your passwords.
+The executable files in the folder Version_X_X_EXE are great for a first impression, but there are still dummy hash complements in the source code.
+You can use the Windows PowerShell with the command "pyinstaller -F -w -i "Logo.ico" EasyTARC.py".
 For further information please contact me.

 ____________________________________________________________________